How to Insert Arrows in Excel: A Complete Guide

 3. How can I use arrows for sorting data in Excel?

 Ans: To sort data using arrows, click on the arrow icon in the column header of the data you want to sort.
-Choose either “Sort A to Z” or “Sort Z to A” from the drop-down menu to arrange the data in ascending or descending order, respectively.
+Choose “Sort A to Z” or “Sort Z to A” from the drop-down menu to arrange the data in ascending or descending order, respectively.

 Arrows in Excel: Knowledge Hub